Cultivating a greener future with Miscanthus

-In a Terravesta guest blog, which first appeared on the UK Energy Research Centre, miscanthus scientist, Anita Shepherd discusses why miscanthus bioenergy production needs scaling up, what can be expected in terms of yield, carbon captured and sequestered in the soil…
+In a Terravesta guest blog, which first appeared on the UK Energy Research Centre, Miscanthus scientist, Dr Anita Shepherd discusses why Miscanthus bioenergy production needs scaling up, what can be expected in terms of yield, carbon captured and sequestered in the soil…

 However, further development as a bioenergy feedstock relies on breeding new cultivars to increase yields and cropping area, particularly against an increasing south-east England risk of drought under a warming climate.

 So far Miscanthus has been propagated by rhizome, a slow process meaning wait times for growers wishing to plant a new crop.
 Small rural bioenergy power stations rarely have sufficient Miscanthus bales to burn so augment using less efficient wheat straw bales.
 To combat this, breeders are developing seeded varieties to increase provision of Miscanthus, thereby lowering price and encouraging uptake.